 The main goal is to support diagnosis, treatment and educational needs in the areas in high burden areas.
 At present, this task force is supplemented by a field mission initiative, aiming to increase the awareness, knowledge and treatment facilities in areas where methanol poisonings often occur ahead of outbreaks.

 This training is aimed both at the level of MSF field mission to develop a First Responder Group, and at the local health care authorities/MOH to raise awareness and knowledge.

-In addition to contributing with training, diagnostics and treatment in the form of buffers and sometimes antidotes, the MPi has also developed simplified, locally adapted treatment protocols and posters.
+In addition to contributing with training, diagnostics and treatment in the form of buffers and sometimes antidotes, the MPi has also developed simplified, locally adapted treatment protocols, posters and an educational video.